aymanoski69/Face-recognition-MissingPeople-/README.md

-  3. Run the Application
+  3. Run the Application :
-  Run the application using:
-    python APP.py

-Usage:
+  App.py :

   Admin Interface:
   Click "Create Dataset" to capture images of a new user (enter a unique user ID when prompted).
   Click "Train Recognizer" to train the face recognition model using the dataset.
   User Interface:
   Click "Detect Faces" to identify individuals from a webcam feed or an uploaded image.

+  WebSiteMain:

+  Run this if you wanna work with the website interface first run the WebSiteMain.py , then cd to Front-end folder  and run "npm start" .